 A journey from tuberculosis to the Seven Summits.
-777 days to Everest.
+The current chapter is physiotherapy, strength work, and a disciplined return to full mountain training.
+722 days to Everest.

 Bedridden with tuberculosis.
 The doctors said walking would be a challenge.
 My lungs were compromised, my body weak.
 But in that hospital bed, I made a decision: I would not just walk—I would climb.